digitalillusion/rudp-tunnel/README.md

 Or, if you run the Java version:

-    aeron-driver
+    media-driver

 Server-side proxy is the first to launch.
 It doesn't matter if the service which is the destination of the tunnel has not exposed its port yet.

-    rudp-tunnel -r REMOTE -d SERVICE_HOST:SERVICE_PORT
+    rudp-tunnel -d SERVICE_HOST:SERVICE_PORT

-The above command defines opens a channel toward the remote client and defines a given service as destination of the tunnel.
+The above command defines a given service as destination of the tunnel.

 On the client side, the command opens another channel toward the remote server and defines a given service as origin of the tunnel.
 Additionally, it's possible to specify the network interface where to route traffic.